SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Cancer terms based on "The Cancer Dictionary" in the WHO Cancer Mortality Database <sup id="WHOcancer">[5](#f5)</sup> and using nomenclature as explained by the U.S. National Institutes of Health and National Cancer Institute SEER training modules <sup id="NIHcancer">[6](#f6)</sup>.

-Note that premature death from these diseases can be covered within the phrasing of the action part (e.g. prevent premature mortality from noncommunicable diseases).
+Premature death from these diseases can be covered within the phrasing of the action part (e.g. prevent premature mortality from noncommunicable diseases).
+Some action terms are stand-alone while others are combined with `mortality`; for `lower` this was necessary to avoid e.g. "cancer of the lower intestine".

 ``` Ceylon =
 TS=